ClarkNarvas/ClarkNarvas.com/_posts/2021-06-23-how-i-use-todoist-to-keep-myself-accountable.md

 And that’s how I use Todoist. ✅

-I’ve tried many different to-do list apps.
+Again, I’ve tried many different to-do list apps.
 Out of all of them, Todoist is the best combination of features and great user experience.
 If you haven’t downloaded it, I’d recommend getting it [here](https://todoist.com/r/clark_narvas_yklnbb).

 Do you already use Todoist?
 Tell me how you use it in the (recently added) comments below!